John Lumsden: Lifetime achievements

 In his post as Medical Officer, Lumsden was asked to provide first-aid classes for employees at the Guinness Brewery.
 The classes became so popular that they later became the first registered division of the St. John Ambulance Brigade of Ireland, which Lumsden founded in 1903 and became the first Commissioner, a post he held until his death.

-The Brigade was involved with many major events in Irish history, including treating casualties from the clashes during the General Strike of 1913 (sometimes referred to as the Dublin Lockout).
-However, the Brigade became prominent in Dublin during the Easter Rising of 1916 where it treated casualties on both sides and fed and cared for evacuees.
+The brigade was involved with many major events in Irish history, including treating casualties from the clashes during the General Strike of 1913 (sometimes referred to as the Dublin Lockout).
+However, the brigade became prominent in Dublin during the Easter Rising of 1916 where it treated casualties on both sides and fed and cared for evacuees.
 During the fighting in the streets of Dublin, Lumsden became a familiar figure as he dashed out carrying a white flag and his medical kit to tend to the wounded on both sides.
 He was knighted by King George V for these acts and for the formation of the St. John Ambulance Society and became Sir John Lumsden KBE.

-Lumsden also encouraged Brigade members to be blood donors and advertised in the Irish national papers for people to register to set up an 'on call' blood donor panel to serve hospitals in the Dublin area.
-The service later became the National Blood Transfusion Association in 1948 but owes its origin to the Brigade and more especially to Lumsden.
+Lumsden also encouraged brigade members to be blood donors and advertised in the Irish national papers for people to register to set up an 'on call' blood donor panel to serve hospitals in the Dublin area.
+The service later became the National Blood Transfusion Association in 1948 but owes its origin to the brigade and more especially to Lumsden.

-In 1923, after the establishment of the Irish Free State, Sir John wrote to the President of the Council of the Irish Free State to start the process of breaking the Brigade away from the control of the British Red Cross Society and the Order of the St John of Jerusalem.
-This led to the Brigade becoming an Associated Body and completely independent from the English-based St. John Ambulance and further led to the formation of the Irish Red Cross Society in 1939.
+In 1923, after the establishment of the Irish Free State, Sir John wrote to the president of the council of the Irish Free State to start the process of breaking the brigade away from the control of the British Red Cross Society and the Order of the St John of Jerusalem.
+This led to the brigade becoming an Associated Body and completely independent from the English-based St. John Ambulance and further led to the formation of the Irish Red Cross Society in 1939.

 Later years

 In 1930, Lumsden moved into Earlscliffe in the Baily area of Howth, County Dublin where he practised his other passion: gardening.
 When Lumsden moved into Earlscliffe the gardens, according to his daughter, Betty L'Estrange, were "virtually shrubless and flowerless" He set about transforming the garden, planting shrubs and building a number of terraces.
 He also celebrated his work at the St John Ambulance Brigade by building a Maltese cross sundial at Earlscliffe, which gave him "enormous pleasure".

-This sundial can still be seen today at Earlscliffe, which later came into the hands of gardener and horticulturalist David Robinson.
+This sundial can still be seen today at Earlscliffe, which later came into the hands of the gardener and horticulturalist David Robinson.

 Sir John Lumsden died on 3 September 1944.